 The Amendments are effective for annual periods beginning on or after 1 January 2020 with earlier application permitted.
 The Amendments clarify the definition of material and how it should be applied.
 The new definition states that, 'Information is material if omitting, misstating or obscuring it could reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements, which provide financial information about a specific reporting entity'.
 In addition, the explanations accompanying the definition have been improved.
 The Amendments also ensure that the definition of material is consistent across all IFRS Standards.
-These Amendments have not yet been endorsed by the EU.
 At the moment Management is assessing the effect of new standard amendment on financial statements of the Company.

-Interest Rate Benchmark Reform - IFRS 9, IAS 39 and IFRS 7 (Amendments)
+• Interest Rate Benchmark Reform - IFRS 9, IAS 39 and IFRS 7 (Amendments)

 The amendments are effective for annual periods beginning on or after 1 January 2020 and must be applied retrospectively.
 Earlier application is permitted.
 In September 2019, the IASB issued amendments to IFRS 9, IAS 39 and IFRS 7, which concludes phase one of its work to respond to the effects of Interbank Offered Rates (IBOR) reform on financial reporting.
 Phase two will focus on issues that could affect financial reporting when an existing interest rate benchmark is replaced with a risk-free interest rate (an RFR).
 The amendments published, deal with issues affecting financial reporting in the period before the replacement of an existing interest rate benchmark with an alternative interest rate and address the implications for specific hedge accounting requirements in IFRS 9 Financial Instruments and IAS 39 Financial Instruments: Recognition and Measurement, which require forward-looking analysis.
 The amendments provided temporary reliefs, applicable to all hedging relationships that are directly affected by the interest rate benchmark reform, which enable hedge accounting to continue during the period of uncertainty before the replacement of an existing interest rate benchmark with an alternative nearly risk-free interest rate.
 There are also amendments to IFRS 7 Financial Instruments: Disclosures regarding additional disclosures around uncertainty arising from the interest rate benchmark reform.
+The amendments are effective for annual periods beginning on or after 1 January 2020 and must be applied retrospectively.
+Phase two (ED) focuses on issues that could affect financial reporting when an existing interest rate benchmark is replaced with a risk-free interest rate (an RFR).
+The amendments did not have a material impact on Company's financial statements.